From Score Matching to Diffusion: A Fine-Grained Error Analysis in the Gaussian Setting: Denoising Score Matching error

-\end{prop} \begin{proof} In the first part of the following proof (until Lemma~\ref{lem:SGD_2}), we do not need to assume that the data is Gaussian.
+\end{prop} \begin{proof} In the first part of the following proof (until Lemma~\ref{lem:SGD_2}), we do not need to assume that the data are Gaussian.
 We start with the change of variable

 We define

 and for $i \in \llbracket 1, d \rrbracket$,